hydroper-jet/lang/spec/1.0/source/src/jxml-components.md

-# JetXML components
+# JXML components

 <!--

 Future data binding support:

 * Consider using a particular XML namespace for data binding attributes (prefix usually being "bind").
-* A p={o.p} attribute would be a data binding if o is a binding from within the JetXML component
+* A p={o.p} attribute would be a data binding if o is a binding from within the JXML component

 -->

-A JetXML component is a XML file with the extension `.jetxml` describing a class that inherits from a `JetXML` implementor.
+A JXML component is a XML file with the extension `.jxml` describing a class that inherits from a `JXML` implementor.
 The class being described in the XML file is referred throughout this section as `descClass`.

 ## Class name